blockdevsasia/meetups/2023-05-20/presentation.md

 - **Non-interactive**: The proof is ‘non-interactive’ because the prover and verifier only interact once, unlike interactive proofs that require multiple rounds of communication.

----
 - **Argument**: The proof satisfies the ‘soundness’ requirement, so cheating is extremely unlikely.

-- **(Of) Knowledge**: The zero-knowledge proof cannot be constructed without access to the secret information (witness).
+- **(Of) Knowledge**: The proof cannot be constructed without access to the secret information (witness).
 It is difficult, if not impossible, for a prover who doesn’t have the witness to compute a valid zero-knowledge proof.

 ---
 The ‘shared key’ mentioned earlier refers to public parameters that the prover and verifier agree to use in generating and verifying proofs.
 Generating the public parameters (collectively known as the Common Reference String (CRS)) is a sensitive operation because of its importance in the protocol’s security.
 If the entropy (randomness) used in generating the CRS gets into the hands of a dishonest prover, they can compute false proofs.